Here is what you need to know about academic advising in the Reynolds School of Journalism: We are here to help!

 Book an advising appointment

 Book an appointment with a Reynolds School academic advisor through Navigate.
-All advising will be done by phone, email or Zoom.
 Learn more about our academic advisors below.

 It's a good idea to meet with an advisor early each semester.
 Find out which advisor you should meet with below.